Thrilleratplay/bootsplash-coreboot/README.md

 # Boot splash for coreboot.

-I have not had any success displaying the image on my x230 with libgfxinit.
-If anyone does, please let me know.
-Have fun.
+This is the source GIMP XCF for the bootsplashes used in [Thrilleratplay/coreboot-builder-scripts](https://github.com/Thrilleratplay/coreboot-builder-scripts)

 ![](coreboot_splash_black.jpg)

-Included is the source Gimp XCF.
 I started creating a white version but could not get it to the point where I thought it looked good.